-Further to the assessment conclusions of the SHLAA, Site 2 (SHLAA site DDC 440) is considered to be appropriate for allocation in the Neighbourhood Plan, while Site 6 (SHLAA site DDC 106) is considered to be unsuitable for allocation due to development likely having adverse built heritage impacts that would fail to preserve or enhance the character or appearance of these assets.
+Further to the assessment conclusions of the SHLAA, Site 2 (SHLAA site DDC 440) is considered to be appropriate for allocation in the Neighbourhood Plan, while Site 6 (SHLAA site DDC 106) is considered to be potentially appropriate for allocation if the built heritage constraints can be mitigated.
 A recent appeal (DA/2013/0646) for outline application for Site 6 was dismissed due to the proposal for residential development including public open space conflicting with LP Policies EN24, GN1, GN2, HS22 and HS24.
+Additionally, the development was found to fail to preserve or enhance the character or appearance of the Conservation Area and due to the harm to the setting of a grade I listed building.

 Four additional sites submitted through the Neighbourhood Plan's call for sites were assessed.
 The assessment found that one of these sites was considered suitable for allocation, namely Site 20, while Site 4 was found potentially appropriate for allocation subject to the resolution of significant constraints.
 These constraints were largely due to the proximity of the site to the Conservation Area and associated listed buildings and access issues, constraints that do not affect Site 2 and Site 20.
-The presence of these designations in close proximity to Site 4 are significant; however they do not rule development out as the issues could be resolved through sensitive design and the use of appropriate mitigation measures.
+The presence of these designations in close proximity to Site 4 and Site 6 are significant; however they do not rule development out as the issues could be resolved through sensitive design and the use of appropriate mitigation measures.